hideyukiinada/pos/README.md

 ## How to train
 ### Installation
 Have a look at the requirements.txt and verify that you have these packages.
 If not, install them using pip.

+### Use of NVIDIA GPU
+Use of NVIDIA GPU is strongly recommended.
+If you don't have NVIDIA GPU, change the model_architecture.py to use LSTM instead of CuDNNLSTM layer.
+I haven't tried LSTM layer, and theoretiacally it should work, though it will be much slower than CuDNNLSTM.
+I put a simple performance comparison in notes.txt.

+### How to configure
+Configurable parameters are specified in config.py.
+By default, the model contains the embedding layer.
+If you want to try out the impact of not having an embedding layer, you can set use_embedding = False.

 ### Run the training script.
 Run: